johannhof/emoji-helper/README.md

 # Emoji Helper [![](https://travis-ci.org/johannhof/emoji-helper.svg?branch=master)](https://travis-ci.org/johannhof/emoji-helper) [![](https://img.shields.io/github/release/johannhof/emoji-helper.svg?style=flat)](https://github.com/johannhof/emoji-helper/releases)

-An Emoji cheat sheet extension for Chrome, Firefox and Safari.
+An Emoji cheat sheet extension for Chrome, Firefox, Safari and Opera.
 Also a Bookmarklet.
 Built because I like spamming my coworkers with :mushroom: :pig: :rocket: :snail: but fortunately have more important things to keep in mind than the name for :moyai:

 Visit http://johannhof.github.io/emoji-helper for download links from the official stores.